 In order to ensure that the Plan was in line with the wishes of the people of Woodplumpton Parish, the Council has based the objectives on the findings of the extensive community engagement that was undertaken to produce the Woodplumpton Parish Plan.

-Before the Plan is submitted to Preston, the Parish will undertake a statutory 6week consultation on this "pre-submission consultation draft Plan".
+Before the Plan could be submitted to Preston City Council, the Parish were required to undertake a statutory 6-week consultation on the "pre-submission consultation draft Plan" known as Regulation14 engagement.